tiennguyenhoan/kubernetes-basic-usage-learning/README.md

 #### Loadbalancer (Cloud)

-This service type only works when we host the Kubernetes on Cloud providers which support external load balancers.
+The LoadBalancer service type is specifically designed for cloud environments that support external load balancers.

-With the loadbalancer service type, the Kubernetes will request your Cloud provider and generate a new loadbalancer Url with we can set it to our DNS for public access.
+When using this service type, Kubernetes automatically provisions an external load balancer through the cloud provider, assigning it a publicly accessible URL or IP address.
+This makes it easy to expose services to the internet without additional configuration.

+✅ Best for: Production environments on cloud platforms like AWS, GCP, and Azure.
+⚠️ Note: Requires a cloud provider that supports external load balancers.

 ![service-loadbalancer](./readme/service-loadbalancer.png)

-> Note: If you have delete the deployment, please check the [#deployment](#deployment) to deploy the dummy-api application again
+> Note: If you have delete the deployment, refer to the [#deployment](#deployment) to redeploy the dummy-api application

 To Deploy the Loadbalancer service, we will use the template [service-loadbalancer.yaml](./kubernetes/services/service-loadbalance.yaml)
 ```yaml